Science Education Internship (9898.3)

-This is a Work Integrated Learning (WIL) unit, and therefore additional student responsibilities are required in addition to those described in section 6.
 This unit involves an internship placement and hence requires strict adherence to professional practice and principles and ethics.
 School, student, and/or research participant confidentiality must always be maintained, including for assessment items such as reports or essays etc.

-Due to the professional nature of this unit students are expected to wear appropriate clothing/shoes that meet the requirement of the organisation you are working in, for example you may be expected to wear fully enclosed shoes etc. If you are unsure please discuss this with the unit convener.
+Due to the professional nature of this unit students are expected to wear appropriate clothing/shoes that meet the requirement of the organisation you are working in, for example you may be expected to wear fully enclosed shoes etc. If you are unsure please discuss this with your mentor or the unit convener.
 Students are also required to wear their UC name badge whilst on placement.

 As this is a professional experience/WIL unit and students may be required to undergo a Working with Vulnerable People (WWVP) background check to undertake an internship for the unit.
 Students are responsible for arranging their own checks through the ACT Office of Regulatory Services and should nominate the Volunteer category so that there is no charge.

 *Note: that the Working with Vulnerable People (Background Checking) Act only applies to the ACT.
 For students undertaking placements in other states or territories, it may be that a Police Check or a Working with Children Check is required.